 Balancing Event Budget and Event ROI

-Now that we’ve discussed the basics of event budgeting and the standard costs that go into the budget plan, it would be worthwhile to explain the relationship between event budget and event ROI.
-The main reason for an event budget is not only to keep tabs on your spending.
-Understanding the bigger picture, organizing a comprehensive event budget is a crucial step in properly calculating your return on investment.
+Now that we’ve discussed the basics of event budgeting and the standard costs that go into the budget plan, it's important to explain the relationship between event budget and event ROI.
+The main reason for an event budget is not only to keep tabs on your spending but also to understand the bigger picture.
+Organizing a comprehensive event budget is a crucial step in properly calculating your return on investment.

 By definition, everything that is spent within your event budget is an investment.
 You are hoping that these expenditures will lead to favorable business outcomes such as greater pipeline value, increased sales opportunities, or, more simply, a profit from event ticket sales.
 Similar to how we discussed the importance of articulating your event goals, establishing event ROI is a related process.
 Outlining the event ROI is simply the act of making your goals more measurable.

 For more in-depth information on event ROI, read through the Event ROI and Marketing Attribution Guide.
 Combining this guide on event budgeting with the event ROI guide will help paint the bigger picture that encapsulates event success.

 A detailed, organized, and comprehensive event budget will help you allocate your funds intelligently as well as provide the necessary data to calculate accurate event ROI.

 - Set specific event goals.
 Your goals will dictate the scope of your event and its budget.
 Will you be hosting an intimate dinner for VIPs or a large-scale user conference?
 Each has unique needs.

 - Do your research.
 Look at historical data, consult with your peers and colleagues, speak to different vendors.
 This will help you accurately gauge your event budget and will make you a more informed buyer.